Comparing Performance of Universal Health Care Countries, 2017

 Five measures of the overall health status of the population are also included.
 However, these indicators can be influenced to a large degree by non-medical determinants of health that lie outside the purview of a country’s health-care system and policies.

 Expenditure on health care

 Canada spends more on health care than the majority of high-income OECD countries with universal health-care systems.
-After adjustment for age, it ranks third highest for expenditure on health care as a percentage of GDP and fifth highest for health-care ex-penditure per capita.
+After adjustment for “age”, the percentage of the population over 65, it ranks third highest for expenditure on health care as a percentage of GDP and eleventh highest for health-care expenditure per capita.

 Availability of resources

 The availability of medical resources is perhaps one of the most basic requirements for a properly functioning health-care system.
 Data suggests that Canada has substantially fewer human and capital medical resources than many peer jurisdictions that spend comparable amounts of money on health care.
-After adjustment for age, it has signifi-cantly fewer physicians, acute-care beds and psychiatric beds per capita compared to the average OECD country (it ranks close to the average for nurses).
+After adjustment for age, it has significantly fewer physicians, acute-care beds, and psychiatric beds per capita compared to the average of OECD countries included in the study (it ranks close to the average for nurses).
 While Canada has the most Gamma cameras (per million population), it has fewer other medical technologies than the average high-income OECD country with universal health care for which comparable inventory data is available.

 Use of resources

 While both the level of medical resources available and their use can provide insight into accessibility, it is also beneficial to measure accessibility more directly by examining measures of timeliness of care and cost-related barriers to access.
 Canada ranked worst on four of the five indicators of timeliness of care, and performed worse than the 10-country average on the indicator measuring the percentage of patients who reported that cost was a barrier to access.